zwzw911/data-type-check/README.md

 check value is float or not. return boolean.
 `base.isBoolean(value)`
 check value is boolean or not. return boolean.
+`base.isRegExp(value)`
+check value is RegExp or not. return boolean.
+Not use `value instanceof RegExp` since synax when handle string link 'C:\'

 `extend.isSetValue(value)`
 check value is undefined/null or not. return boolean.